 Companies that had not expected to consider cloud products in their IT planning for the foreseeable future had to pivot, fast.

-The scale of the overnight pivot is demonstrated by the large increase in use of video conferencing software since lockdown (March 2020 to date) as Zoom saw a 667% growth, and Microsoft Teams achieved an 894% increase.
-I’m guessing these are year on year…
+The scale of the overnight pivot is demonstrated by the large increase in the use of video conferencing software since the lockdown (March 2020 to date) as Zoom saw a 667% growth, and Microsoft Teams achieved an 894% increase.
+I’m guessing these are YoY…

 Whilst the urgency to use cloud technologies to enable employees to work from home during lockdown was a steep learning curve for many, the ease of integration and interaction of cloud services has proven critical to their survival.